KrzysztofLin/Superhero_text_mining/README.md

 - data vectorization,
 - data transformation to tfidf matrixes,
 - hypertuning classification with gridsearch,
+- classification of dataset with hypertuned parameters.
-- classification of dataset with hypertuned parameters, To save aplication from data leakage sklearn pipelines has been aplied.
+- additional gridsearch and classification with hypertuned parameters on set with additional features.

+To save aplication from data leakage sklearn pipelines has been aplied.